 The corporate debt instruments in which the Fund invests are generally expected to be rated sub-investment grade or unrated.
-The other debt instruments in which the Fund invests will be both investment grade and sub-investment grade.
 Sub-investment grade means an instrument rated at the time of investment below BBB- by Standard & Poor's ("S&P") or below Baa3 by Moody's Investors Services, Inc. ("Moody's").
 A portion of the loan market in Europe remains largely unrated by the main rating agencies (Moody's, S&P and Fitch Ratings) though their coverage is increasing.

-The US and European primary and secondary loan markets are "over-the-counter" markets with established standardised trading and settlement procedures, including template debt trading documents, established by market associations established by market participants, such as the Loan Syndication Trading Association and the Loan Market Association.
+The U.S. and European primary and secondary loan markets are "over-the-counter" markets with established standardised trading and settlement procedures, including template debt trading documents, established by market associations established by market participants, such as the Loan Syndication Trading Association and the Loan Market Association.
 Market associations may disseminate regular secondary price information on loan assets based on prices gathered from market participants.
 In addition to valuation surveys, prices may be obtained from third party, independent data vendors who supply pricing and valuation services.
 Individual quotes on loan assets may also be obtained from market participants that have dedicated resources for secondary trading.